y-z-zhang/y-z-zhang.github.io/machine-learning.md

 order: 6
 ---

+### SINDy
+Can we adapt sparse regression techniques to infer the underlying hypergraphs from time-series data in a model-free fashion?
+How important are higher-order interactions in the brain?

+* R. Delabays, G. De Pasquale, F. Dörfler, and **Y. Zhang**, *Hypergraph reconstruction from dynamics*, [arXiv:2402.00078](https://arxiv.org/abs/2402.00078)

 ### Reservior computing
 Reservoir Computing (RC) is a simple and efficient model-free framework for forecasting the behavior of nonlinear dynamical systems from data.
 I am interested in understanding the success as well as identifying limitations of RC.